Nations Deliver New Climate Targets Ahead of Climate Summit | LatestLY

 As host of the COP30 climate conference, Brazil has come under increasing scrutiny over its domestic targets.

-Its plans to decrease its greenhouse gas emissions between 59 – 67% from 2005 levels by 2035 delivered in November were met with criticism by experts who said that a range created uncertainty and weakened accountability.
+Its plans to decrease its greenhouse gas emissions between 59 – 67% from 2005 levels by 2035 were met with criticism by experts who said that such a range created uncertainty and weakened accountability.

 The country has also come under fire over plans to expand exploration of oil particularly around the mouth of the Amazon River.

-Note: This article was changed to update China's announced climate targets